 Just under 100 miles away, New York City is home to the seventh busiest subway system in the world with over a billion riders annually.
 While it is heavily trafficked and relied upon daily, The New York Times recently shed light on the fact that it is highly inaccessible for those who really need it: people who have trouble walking.
 A New York Times analysis found, “in the city, there are 550,000 residents who have difficulty walking.
 Two-thirds of them live far from an accessible subway station.

-On the other side of the Hudson river, is New Jersey, the most densely population state in America.
+On the other side of the Hudson River, is New Jersey, the most densely populated state in America.
 New Jersey public transit (NJ Transit) is getting criticism on keeping up with rapidly growing senior and disabled transport needs in their paratransit programs.
-Advocates explain funding is down by half since 2008 and is tied to Atlantic City’s Casino Revenue fund.
-When Atlantic City took a massive hit, some counties made up the different but some didn’t.
+Advocates explain funding is down by half since 2008 and is tied to Atlantic City’s Casino Revenue Fund.
+When Atlantic City took a massive hit, some counties made up the difference but some didn’t.
 Advocates are asking for a much more stable funding source, similar to Pennsylvania.
-Michael Vieira, president of New Jersey Council on Special Transportation said, “New Jersey’s Human Services Community Transportation is in serious financial crisis which is affecting every county, municipality and social service agency in the state.”
+Michael Vieira, president of New Jersey Council on Special Transportation said, “New Jersey’s Human Services Community Transportation is in a serious financial crisis which is affecting every county, municipality and social service agency in the state.”

 At the same time, New Jersey’s senior population keeps growing.
 AARP reported the 65+ cohort is expected to double by 2050 and will increase 12.2% percent for the state population.
 Experts recommended communities begin planning for public transit access around the aging communities.